 - It prevents urine from being included during ejaculation.

-If it gets too big, your prostate can block semen or pee from passing through the urethra and out the penis.
+If it gets too big, your prostate can block pee from passing through the urethra and out the penis.

 When Do I Need a Biopsy?

-Your doctor may order one if you’re showing symptoms of prostate cancer (difficulty peeing, blood in semen, problems getting or keeping an erection) or a blood test shows a high amount of prostate-specific antigen (PSA).
-He may also do a digital rectal exam, where he inserts a finger up your bottom to feel if your prostate is enlarged or has bumps.
+Your doctor may order a biopsy if your prostate-specific antigen (PSA) level in your blood work is elevated or there is an abnormal lump found during a digital rectal exam.
+During a digital rectal exam, your doctor inserts a finger up your bottom to feel if your prostate is enlarged or has bumps.
 Another option before a biopsy is an ultrasound.
 Instead of a finger, a small probe is inserted to take pictures of the prostate.

 Once your doctor decides to do a prostate biopsy, it's a simple, 10-minute procedure.
 He inserts a needle through the wall of your rectum and into the prostate to extract the cells for testing.
 Doctors usually take a dozen samples from various parts of the prostate.